etcheby/ZONES_CME/README.md

 # Credits to Christian Castillo - Cloud Architect from Check Point LATAM - who helped develop this script -

-CME Custom Script used in Check Point ASG/MIG/VMSS deployment to automatically assign eth0 interface to a Security-Zone "External"
+CME Custom Script used in Check Point ASG/MIG/VMSS deployments to automatically assign eth0 interface to a Security-Zone "External"
 "External" is a custom name but could be any other defined Security Zone of your choice
 Automates Configuration of all Checkpoint autoscaling deployment with assignment of eth0 to security-zone.